isomerpages/sportsg-sportcares/_programmes/Youth/Saturday Night Lights.md

 initiatives and courses.
 With various training venues spread across the island, eligible participants will be matched to the nearest training location using their residential address.</p>
+<p>If you are keen to join SNL, please fill up this form with your details.</p>
 <p>If you are keen to have this programme in your community or want to learn
 more about it, reach out to us&nbsp;<a href="mailto:sportcares@sport.gov.sg" rel="noopener noreferrer nofollow" target="_blank">here</a>, with your details and we will contact you with more information.</p>